Best Shaving Soap Reviews

-Out of the 10 shaving soaps, Taylor bond was my favorite to use as it has a nice thick cream, I like the smell of it and it softened the skin enough that I could get a smooth shave with it.
+Out of the 10 shaving soaps, Art of Shaving was my favorite to use as it has a nice thick cream, I like the smell of it and it softened the skin enough that I could get a smooth shave with it.

 - Moisturizes Your Face